LAbyOne/CloverConfigPlistValidator-app/README.md

 ##
 ![img src](Image2.png)
 ##
-This new version will work either:
+This updated version will work either:

  with ccpv installed by clover into `/usr/local/bin`,